RESIDENTIAL ADDITIONS-

 -

-St. Croix County--may be needed.
-You need to check with the correct zoning administrator for your property to see if you need any zoning permits.
-While we try to let you know if we think you may need a Land Use permit, we are not the experts on zoning regulations.
-Therefore, it is up to the applicant to make sure that all zoning regulations are being followed including getting Land Use or Conditional Use permits when needed.
-Other zoning regulations could include but are not limited to making sure there are not restrictions on structure use or structure location due to physical landscape of the lot (i.e. slopes, ponds, rivers, easements, protected areas....)
+It is up to the applicant to make sure that all zoning regulations are being followed.
+This includes but is not limited to making sure there are not restrictions on what you intend to use the structure for, how many structures are allowed, the height of a structure, and the physical landscape of the lot (i.e. slopes, ponds, rivers, easements, protected areas....)
 Your building permit only addresses construction codes etc. Anything relating to the above is outside All Croix's responsibility.
 If you are unsure who to contact about zoning, click here.

 7. Copy of a Sanitary Permit or Occupancy Affidavit (St. Croix County) or Per Capita Flow Statement (Pierce County)